 As it’s a new program freshly downloaded from the internet, you’ll get a pop-up dialog asking you to confirm that you want to run it.
-Once you do, connect your Android phone to your Mac computer with the appropriate USB cable.
-You should then see a pop-up window asking if you want to allow the “accessory” (your phone) to connect to macOS, so choose Allow to continue.
+Once you do, connect your Android phone to your Mac with the appropriate USB cable.
+You should then see a pop-up window asking if you want to allow the “accessory” (your phone) to connect to macOS.
+Choose Allow to continue.

-You’ll then see a list of all the folders on your connected Android phone—your photos and videos will most likely be inside the one called DCIM.
-Open this up to get at your files, then drag and drop them wherever you like on your computer.
-If you want to use them with the Photos app on macOS, open that app and pick File, then Import to point it toward your photos and videos.
+You’ll then see a list of all the folders on your Android phone—your photos and videos will likely be inside the one called DCIM.
+Open it up to get at your files, then drag and drop them wherever you like on your computer.
+If you want to use them with the macOS Photos app, open that program and click File, then Import to point it toward your photos and videos.

-As always, it’s a very good idea to keep your photos (and other data) backed up to an external drive, just in case something should happen to both your phone and Mac at the same time.
-For backing up your files to another location, you can either choose one of the many available third-party programs, or use the Time Machine tool that comes built into macOS.
+As always, it’s a good idea to keep your photos (and other data) backed up to an external drive, just in case something should happen to both your phone and Mac.
+For backing up your files to another location, you can choose one of many available third-party programs, or use the Time Machine tool that comes built into macOS.
+As always, cloud storage is an option if it works for you.
 Don’t skip this step—it’d be tragic to transfer everything just to lose it from a hard drive crash.